tendant/dbmigrate/README.md

 Total: 13 schemas, 42 tables
 ```

 This helps you identify which schemas are available and their size before deciding which ones to include in your migration.
-The tools use system catalog views (`sys.schemas` and `sys.tables`) to provide accurate table counts for each schema, including system schemas.
+The tools use INFORMATION_SCHEMA views to provide accurate table counts for each schema, including system schemas.
 Schemas are displayed in descending order by table count, so you can easily identify the most data-rich schemas.

 ### Specifying Schemas to Include